-Birkdale Prep School has a comprehensive Anti-Cyberbullying policy that can be found in the school Anti-Bullying Document.
-The key points are as follows:
+Birkdale Prep School has a comprehensive Anti-Cyberbullying policy that can be found in the school Anti-Bullying Policy.

 At Birkdale Prep School children are not permitted to carry mobile phones or any such devices.
-Where a pupil has permission to bring such technology into school it must be handed to the office and collected at the end of the day.
+Where a pupil has permission to bring such technology into school it must be handed to the office on arrival and collected at the end of the day.